 The Ergopower levers may look the same.
 But Campagnolo tweaked the index pattern: the front shift lever now operates with two clicks to downshift from the large to the small chainring, while a third click adjusts the trim when in more “extreme gears”, while three clicks are needed for upshifting, removing the necessity of an additional click for trim.

 “While difficult to improve upon the fantastic feel of the Ergopower command, the internal side of the unit has been modified in such a way that it adapts itself even more closely to the wide array of handlebars available thus conferring greater comfort and control.

-“Newly designed hoods in hypoallergenic silicone with differentiated density design along with internal groves and structure to provide additional comfort where needed and more solid grip elsewhere.”
+“Newly designed hoods in hypoallergenic silicone with differentiated density design along with internal grooves and structure to provide additional comfort where needed and more solid grip elsewhere.”

 “In addition to completely new 4 arm spider design, Campagnolo engineers dedicated a great deal of energy towards a completely new crankarm that is a great deal stiffer than previous versions.

 “Add this new highly rigid crankarm to the new four-arm spider design and you have a complete crankset that not only excels at transferring power more than any previous version but one that is also more versatile with respect to gearing.“

 This new version of Campagnolo cranksets will be available in 170, 172,5, and 175 crankarm lengths as well as in all three chainring configurations 50/34, 52/36, and 53/39.

 Campagnolo Chorus EPS